rahulgiridhar1/rahulgiridhar1/README.md

 - I interned as a Software Engineer last summer at a healthcare stealth startup company doing full-stack and backend development
 - My top interests within software engineering are backend and full-stack development
 - I am currently looking for new grad full time opportunities in software engineering starting in 2025!
-- I am currently looking more into machine learning
+- I am currently looking more into machine learning ( Taking a Machine Learning Research special topic course Fall 2024)

 - Reach me at rgiridha@umich.edu